MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 #### <a name="bulk-shoppingsubtype"></a>Shopping Campaign Sub Type
 We are introducing Cooperative campaigns during calendar year 2018 as a sub type of Bing Shopping campaigns.
 More details about Cooperative campaigns are coming soon, and in the meantime please note the potential required changes in Bing Ads API Version 12 for your application to support existing Bing Shopping campaigns.
 Whether or not you plan to adopt Cooperative campaigns, you might need to make code changes if your application supports any shopping campaigns.

-When you download campaigns by including *Campaigns* from the [DownloadEntity](../bulk-service/downloadentity.md) value set, please check the *Campaign Type* and *Shopping Sub Type* fields of each [Campaign](../bulk-service/campaign.md).
-If the *Campaign Type* field is set to *Shopping* then you must also check the value of the *Shopping Sub Type* field.
-If the *Shopping Sub Type* field is empty then it is a standard Bing Shopping campaign.
+When you download campaigns by including *Campaigns* from the [DownloadEntity](../bulk-service/downloadentity.md) value set, please check the *Campaign Type* and *Sub Type* fields of each [Campaign](../bulk-service/campaign.md).
+If the *Campaign Type* field is set to *Shopping* then you must also check the value of the *Sub Type* field.
+If the *Sub Type* field is empty then it is a standard Bing Shopping campaign.
 If the value is set to *CoOp*, the campaign is a Cooperative campaign.

 #### <a name="bulk-audiencetargetingsetting"></a>Audience Targeting Setting
 The *Remarketing Targeting Setting* field of an [Ad Group](../bulk-service/ad-group.md) is removed.